 The matrix elements are related to the barrier to rotation about the specified axes and the relative intensities may be arrived at through a lengthy set of integrals (see Huller).
-A separate sheet of instructions will be available during the course to calculating the barrier from the matrix elements.
-For the specific case of a tetrahedral molecule in a trigonal symmetric field, the transitions 1 through 5 have relative ratios 10: 5:2:8:4.
+For the specific case of a tetrahedral molecule in a trigonal symmetric field, the transitions 1 through 5 have relative ratios 10:5:2:8:4.
 Further, the spherical average of the Q-dependence has been shown to be related to a series of spherical Bessel functions [see Press].

 Figure 6.
-A schematic illustration of the tunneling transitions for a methane molecule in a trigonal field as expected for the first adsorption site in MOF5 (right).
-The energy levels for each manifold is given as a function of the matrix elements h and h_4 .
+A schematic illustration of the tunneling transitions for a methane molecule in a trigonal field as expected for the first adsorption site in MOF-5 (right).
+The energy level for each manifold is given as a function of the matrix elements h and $h_4$ .

-Upon heating the MOF5-CH4 complex to temperatures up to 110 K, the populations of the methane rotational levels gradually redistribute according to Boltzmann statistics and ultimately there is enough energy in the system to overcome the classical barrier to rotation and a quasielastic feature will develop in the spectra.
+Upon heating the MOF-CH4 complex to temperatures up to 110 K, the populations of the methane rotational levels gradually redistribute according to Boltzmann statistics and ultimately there is enough energy in the system to overcome the classical barrier to rotation and a quasielastic feature will develop in the spectra.

 Most quasielastic experiments are performed on systems that predominantly scatter neutrons incoherently.
-The incoherent scattering function is the space and time Fourier transform of the self-correlation function $G_s(\vec{r},t)$ which (classically) represents the probability that a particle that was at the origin at time t=0 is at position \vec{r} at time t.
+The incoherent scattering function is the space and time Fourier transform of the self-correlation function $G_s(\vec{r},t)$ which (classically) represents the probability that a particle that was at the origin at time t = 0 is at position $\vec{r}$ at time t.

-Use a similar definition to relate the coherent scattering function to a (different) space-time correlation function.
+Use a similar definition to relate the coherent scattering function to a (different) spacetime correlation function.
 Why is it easier to formulate models of atomic motion using incoherent scattering?

-A common way of expressing $S{inc}(\vec{Q},\omega)$ is in terms of the intermediate self scattering $\underline{\mathit{function}}\ I_s(\vec{Q},t)$, which is the space Fourier transform of $G_s(\vec{r},t)$:
+A common way of expressing $S{inc}(\vec{Q},\omega)$ is in terms of the intermediate self scattering function $I_s(\vec{Q},t)$ , which is the space Fourier transform of $G_s(\vec{r},t)$ :